vepo/location-tracking/README.md

    This is a HTTP server that will receive a position from a individual.

+2. Neighbourhood Resolver

+   This is a Kafka Stream projects that enrich the data with neighbourhood information

 ## Testing

 If you don't use `--build` it will not identify your changes.